simvue-io/docs/docs/concepts.md

   style F fill:#FBEC5D,stroke: #FBEC5D;
 ```
 For any artifact it is possible
-to see it's whole lineage, including all artifacts and runs which were used to generate it.
+to see its whole lineage, including all artifacts and runs which were used to generate it.

 ## Events